NamSee04/pytorch-cifar100/README.md

 ### 2. dataset
 Dowload dataset from: https://drive.google.com/file/d/1AIi8286VY4QGJ8i2SY1sIQc7OeUdJqwX/view

-Extract and makesure that 952_test, 952_train, 952_val are in data folder
+Extract dataset and makesure that 952_test, 952_train, 952_val are in data folder

 ### 3. train the model
 You need to specify the net you want to train using arg -net